HuntDownProject/KoodousFinder/README.md

 # KoodousFinder
-A simple tool to search APK Search Engine, which allows users to search for and analyze android apps for potential security threats and vulnerabilities
+A simple tool to allows users to search for and analyze android apps for potential security threats and vulnerabilities

 # Arguments